Isobel Roe: Later life

 Following her career as a competitor, Roe served as the President of Great Britain's Ladies' Ski Club from 1957 to 1960.
 She founded the Ski Club Reps Course, Junior Championships, and the Schoolgirl Races.
 The Schoolgirl Races were founded in conjunction with Liz Fulton, and were originally organized for girls in finishing schools in Gstaad, Switzerland.
 In 1974, Roe was awarded the Pery Medal by the Ski Club of Great Britain, a prize instituted in 1929 and named after Edmond Pery, 5th Earl of Limerick, President of the Ski Club, 1925–1927.

-Miss Isabel Roe, pictured second from the right, alongside the British Ladies' Ski Team at the 1948 Winter Olympics.

 Another noteworthy achievement, achieved far later in her career as an athlete, came when she won the Women's Championship of The Croquet Association in 1961, defeating Joan Warwick in the final, - 18, +2, +6.
 Today, players at the Cheltenham Croquet Club still compete for a tournament award called the Isobel Roe Trophy.
 Roe taught physical education in Cheltenham during this latter part of her life, as well as having cared for her elderly father, Commander R. C. T. Roe, a longtime secretary of the PGA and manager of Great Britain's Ryder Cup squads from 1935 through 1955.

 Just before her death, Roe appeared in the 1986 edition of The Guinness Book of Records in the category of Most Tiles Held, Women's Skiing, Great Britain.
 Roe died in 1987 in Cheltenham, Gloucestershire, Great Britain.